TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 If you get distracted or interrupted during the 25 minutes you have to start the 25 minutes of work over again.

-The pomodoro technique is great for avoiding procrastination as it forces you to work without distractions and it's only for 25 minutes before taking a break so it's not overwhelming which makes it harder to rationalise procrastinating.
+The Pomodoro technique is great for avoiding procrastination as it forces you to work without distractions and it's only for 25 minutes before taking a break so it's not overwhelming which makes it harder to rationalise procrastinating.

-To learn more about the pomodoro technique read this [great article](https://medium.com/skhack-life-2-0/multiply-your-productivity-with-pomodoro-eeac2645a78e#.clvcxxyk8)
+To learn more about the Pomodoro technique read this [great article](https://medium.com/skhack-life-2-0/multiply-your-productivity-with-pomodoro-eeac2645a78e#.clvcxxyk8)

 **Avoid Digital Distractions**
-digital distractions are email and Facebook notifications, time wasting websites like social networks.
+Digital distractions are email and Facebook notifications, time wasting websites like social networks.
 These kinds of distractions break your focus and make it tempting to procrastinate they should be avoided during study time.

 solution:
-turn off notifications and add a blocker to your internet to limit time on time wasting sites like Facebook.
+Turn off notifications and add a blocker to your Internet to limit time on time wasting sites like Facebook.

 **Avoid Physical Distractions in your Environment**